mikkokam/krainojs/demos/images_browser/README.md

 Open developer tools - console to see the output.

-Edit with img.ts in this folder to test different scenarios and models.
+Edit `img.ts` in this folder to test different scenarios and models.

 Especially; you can edit
-the amount of samples,
+* the amount of samples,
-the model layers and their parameters, the optimizer and its parameters, the fit parameters (training).
+* the model layers and their parameters,
+* the optimizer and its parameters,
+* the fit parameters (training).